cirocosta/go-monero/README.md

 Available Commands:
-  generate-blocks            generate blocks when in regtest mode get-alternate-chains       display alternative chains as seen by the node get-bans                   all the nodes that have been banned by our node. get-block                  full block information by either block height or hash get-block-count            look up how many blocks are in the longest chain known to the node get-block-header-by-hash   retrieve block(s) header(s) by hash get-block-template         generate a block template for mining a new block get-coinbase-tx-sum        compute the coinbase amount and the fees amount for n last blocks starting at particular height get-connections            information about incoming and outgoing connections. get-fee-estimate           estimate fees in atomic units per kB get-height                 node's current height get-info                   general information about the node and the network get-last-block-header      header of the last block. get-net-stats              networking statistics. get-peer-list              peers lists (white and gray) get-public-nodes           all known peers advertising as public nodes get-transaction-pool       information about valid transactions seen by the node but not yet mined into a block, including spent key image info for the txpool get-transaction-pool-stats statistics about the transaction pool get-transactions           lookup one or more transactions by hash hardfork-info              information regarding hard fork voting and readiness. on-get-block-hash          find out block's hash by height relay-tx                   relay a list of transaction ids rpc-access-tracking        statistics about rpc access sync-info                  daemon's chain synchronization info
+  generate-blocks            generate blocks when in regtest mode get-alternate-chains       display alternative chains as seen by the node get-bans                   all the nodes that have been banned by our node get-block                  full block information by either block height or hash get-block-count            look up how many blocks are in the longest chain known to the node get-block-header           retrieve block(s) header(s) by hash get-block-template         generate a block template for mining a new block get-coinbase-tx-sum        compute the coinbase amount and the fees amount for n last blocks starting at particular height get-connections            information about incoming and outgoing connections. get-fee-estimate           estimate fees in atomic units per kB get-height                 node's current chain height get-info                   general information about the node and the network get-last-block-header      header of the last block. get-net-stats              networking statistics. get-outs                   output details get-peer-list              peers lists (white and gray) get-public-nodes           all known peers advertising as public nodes get-transaction            lookup a transaction, in the pool or not get-transaction-pool       information about valid transactions seen by the node but not yet mined into a block, including spent key image info for the txpool get-transaction-pool-stats statistics about the transaction pool get-version                version of the monero daemon hardfork-info              information regarding hard fork voting and readiness. on-get-block-hash          find out block's hash by height relay-tx                   relay a list of transaction ids rpc-access-tracking        statistics about rpc access set-bans                   ban another nodes sync-info                  daemon's chain synchronization info

 Flags: